fchamroukhi/StMoE/README.md

 <!-- badges: end -->

-User-friendly and flexible algorithm modelling, sampling, inference, and clustering heterogeneous data with the Skew-t Mixture-of-Experts (STMoE) model.
+User-friendly and flexible algorithm modelling, sampling, inference, and clustering heterogeneous data with the Skew-t Mixture-of-Experts (StMoE) model.

 ## Installation